thefarmer123/UberBrainIQRepo/README.md

-The reason you came here is that you are not smart enough yourself and only here you get the Brainpower needed for a good LoL-Experience.
+The reason you came here:
+You are not smart enough yourself and only here you get the Brainpower needed for a good LoL-Experience.